Need help with your device?You’ve come to the right place.

 We’re progressively rolling out Vodafone Wi-Fi Calling to all Vodafone customers with compatible devices.
-Currently, it’s available to customers on a postpaid or prepaid mobile plan with selected Wi-Fi Calling compatible devices.
+Currently, it’s available to customers on a mobile plan with selected Wi-Fi Calling compatible devices.
 Vodafone Wi-Fi Calling is not available to customers on prepaid plans.

 Update your device with the latest software.